Agbogbloshie: Economy

 The informal e-waste recycling industry is highly hierarchical, with burners, collectors, and dismantlers, often the entry point for young people, representing the "lowest" class.
-Developing enough knowledge, networking, and capital can then allow people to attain higher ranks.
-The Greater Accra Scrap Dealers Association (GASDA), a group formed by the workers themselves, established certain rules and regulations, and even cooperated with the National Youth Authority, a governmental organization.
+Developing enough knowledge, networking, and capital can allow people to attain higher ranks.
+The Greater Accra Scrap Dealers Association, a group formed by the workers themselves, has established certain rules and regulations and even cooperated with the National Youth Authority, a governmental organization.

-Upwards of 85 per cent of electronics and electrical parts imported into Ghana are from the EU, and a large proportion is dumped as e-waste after entering the country.
-Only 35 per cent of second-hand and waste electronics in Europe end up in official recycling and collection systems.
-The reason for that is the cost of complying with EU regulations for discarding e-waste.
-Avoiding those costs of compliance (mainly de-pollution), is estimated at €150 million to €600 million (US$165 million to $658 million) annually.

 Living conditions

-The population of Agbogbloshie consisted of economic migrants from northern and rural parts of Ghana, where living standards are growing worse, causing people to move to urban settings, such as Agbogbloshie.
-Conditions may not have been significantly better, but making a living is easier, in the immediate sense.
-Inhabitants of Agbogbloshie lived, ate, worked and relieved themselves on the land and amongst the waste.
-Children who were able to attend school often spent every evening and weekend processing waste and searching for metals.
+The population of Agbogbloshie consists of economic migrants from northern and rural parts of Ghana, where living standards are worse, causing people to move to urban settings, such as Agbogbloshie.
+Inhabitants of Agbogbloshie live, eat, and work on the land and in the midst the waste.
+School-age children often spend their evenings and weekends processing waste and searching for metals.

-Dwellings were wooden shacks that lacked water and sanitation.
-The area was also home to armed robbers, prostitutes, drug dealers and others involved in underground markets.
-Crime and disease ran rampant throughout Agbogbloshie, creating an almost uninhabitable environment for humans.
-Due to the harsh living conditions in Agbogbloshie, outsiders nicknamed the area "Sodom and Gomorrah", after the two condemned Biblical cities.
+Dwellings consist of wooden shacks that lack water and sanitation.
+The area is also home to armed robbers, prostitutes, drug dealers, and underground markets.
+Crime and disease are rampant throughout Agbogbloshie, creating a difficult living environment.
+Due to its harsh living conditions, outsiders have nicknamed the area "Sodom and Gomorrah", after the two condemned biblical cities.